 To understand and combat pandemics, students must think outside the box, using insights from diverse academic disciplines.
 Students from all academic disciplines are encouraged to apply; no background in health is required.
 This course is a capstone for the Health & Society major.

-More information on the Spring 2021 course is available in the course flyer.
+More information on the Spring 2023 course is available in the course flyer.
+Students from all academic backgrounds are encouraged to apply: no background in health is required.
 The course is offered in alternating years.

 Creating Impact in Global and Public Health

 Dr. Eric G. Bing's innovative Creating Impact in Global and Public Health course (ANTH 4345/6345, APSM 4355, MNO 4345) prepares students to analyze and develop solutions for complex public health challenges.
 The course culminates in the Battle to Save Lives, a public case competition in which students advocate for solutions to a real-world problem faced by a local organization.
 Learn more about the Battle to Save Lives in this video.

 The course trains students to analyze and develop solutions for public health challenges.
 Given that public health is a deeply interdisciplinary field, the course will approach the topic from several nontraditional angles: the social, biological, and management sciences, humanities and the arts.